-If you are a beginner in the investment world, you’ll be happy to know that FutureAdvisor offers impressive flexibility and an easy to use interface.
-So easy, in fact, that we would like to believe that this automated investing service was deliberately made for newbie investors.
+If you are a beginner in the investment world, you’ll be happy to know that FutureAdvisor offers impressive flexibility and an easy-to-use interface.
+So easy that we would like to believe that this automated investing service was deliberately made for newbie investors.

 Seasoned investors will also feel at home with FutureAdvisor because it also offers direct management of taxable investment accounts.

-FutureAdvisor was first established in 2010 by former Microsoft engineers Bo Lu and Jon Xu.
-It is now a major player in the field of automated investing.
+FutureAdvisor was first established in 2010 by former Microsoft engineers Bo Lu and Jon Xu, and it is now a major player in the field of automated investing.

-In 2012, this Robo Advisor managed over $600 million worth of assets.
-For 2019, that figure has climbed to approximately $900 million.
-FutureAdvisor is now backed by the same venture capitalists that funded PayPal and Google, and their team is composed of data scientists, finance professionals and software engineers.
+In 2012, this Robo Advisor managed over $600 million worth of assets, and for 2019, that figure has climbed to approximately $900 million.
+FutureAdvisor is now backed by the same venture capitalists that funded PayPal and Google, and their team is composed of data scientists, finance professionals, and software engineers.

-This service will analyse and manage your funds while making future recommendations to improve your portfolio.
+This service will analyze and manage your funds while making future recommendations to improve your portfolio.
 The retirement planning service is free to use.

 College savings is a free service from FutureAdvisor and it will help you plan and optimize for you or your children’s financial education plans.